Hussain1402/Classes_and_objects/README.md

 Declare two objects s1 and s2 of the class student.
 4. Input and Output for First Student (s1):
 Assign the following values to the object s1:
-    - name = "Soham"
+    - Name: Hussain Tayyebi
-    - age = 19
+    - Age: 19
-    - branch = "ENTC"
-    - prn = 065
-    - result = 7.8
-    - year = 2
-    - Display the values stored in s1:
-    - Print the name, age, branch, prn, result, and year.
+    - Branch: E&TC
+    - GPA: 8.83
+    - Year: Second

 5. Input and Output for Second Student (s2):
 Assign the following values to the object s2:
-    - name = "Hussain"
+    - Friend's information:
+    - Name: Soham Jade
-    - age = 19
+    - Age: 19
-    - branch = "ENTC"
-    - prn = 060
-    - result = 8.83
-    - year = 2
-    - Display the values stored in s2:
-    - Print the name, age, branch, prn, result, and year.
+    - Branch: E&TC
+    - GPA: 7.86
+    - Year: Second

 7. End